Menu

 Personal Space and Property.
 The personal space and property of all attendees must be respected.
 This includes the space of each physical attendee, as well as the space they have selected within the ballroom.
 Please keep your area tidy so you do not encroach into another attendees’ space.
 Do not move, take, or dispose of other attendees’ personal property without their consent.
 This includes touching, damaging, or removing any artwork from wall spaces.

 Unruly Behavior.
 We encourage everyone to enjoy their time at ISCAcon, but please keep in mind that this is a shared space and experience for all attendees.
-Disrupting the work of other attendees with loud music, physical disruption of their workspace, overly loud discussions, etc. is not acceptable.
-Disrupting seminars, awards, the live auction, or other scheduled events, is also not acceptable.
+Disrupting the work of other attendees, seminars, awards, the live auction, or other scheduled events with loud music, physical disruptions, overly loud discussions, etc. is not acceptable.
 Consumption of alcohol is not prohibited, but please keep your drinking discreet in consideration of fellow attendees, hotel policies and guests.
 Any attendees found to be in violation of the above will be asked to leave the ballroom/classroom area.
 If the behavior continues, the attendee will be removed from the event without a refund, at the discretion of the Board of Directors.

 Event Conduct.
 When attending seminars, please silence your phones, tablets, and any other electronic devices.
 Please be sure to step fully outside of the classroom area before answering any phone calls and make sure the door is closed behind you.
 All classroom seminars, and the Awards Dinner, will be recorded by the organization.
-Please refrain from recording, live-streaming and taking photos during the speaker events.
-This includes coming up the side aisles or crouching in front of the speaker.
+Please refrain from recording and live-streaming during the speaker events.
+Please take photos discreetly and do not come up the side aisles or crouch in front of the speaker.
 These activities disrupt all of the attendees in the immediate area.
 Any attendees found to be in violation of this will be asked to stop.
 If the behavior continues, the attendee will be removed from the event without a refund, at the discretion of the Board of Directors.

 Powered by Wild Apricot Membership Software